East Hampton Education Foundation's Giving Opportunities

 Share:

-Scholarships, Mini-Grants, Author-in-Hand, September 11th Memorial Museum Trip and more
+Scholarships, Mini-Grants, Author-in-Hand, 9/11 Memorial & Museum Trip, and more

-Scholarships, Mini Grants, Author-in-Hand, and September 11th Memorial Giving
+Scholarships, Mini-Grants, Author-in-Hand, and 9/11 Memorial & Museum Trip Giving

 • The Ben & Bonnie Krupinski Memorial Scholarship

-One $10,000 4 Year Scholarship awarded per calendar year to a high school senior who has been accepted to an accredited 2 or 4 year college. $2,500 per year will be awarded to the student.
+One $10,000 4-year Scholarship awarded to a high school senior who has been accepted to an accredited 4-year college. $2,500 per year will be awarded to the student.

 • The Bonnie Bistrian Krupinski Women in Business Scholarship

-A $2,500 Scholarship will be awarded to a female graduate planning to attend college to pursue a business path, be it academic, professional or entrepreneurial.
+One $5,000 Scholarship awarded to a graduate planning to attend college to pursue a business path, be it academic, professional, or entrepreneurial. $2,500 per year will be awarded to the student.

 • The Kate Cassidy Foundation Scholarship

-A $5,000 scholarship awarded to two graduating seniors pursuing a helping career in the area of social work, psychology, nursing, medicine/medical, occupational therapy, teacher, dietician, etc.
+A $5,000 scholarship awarded to three graduating seniors pursuing a helping career in the area of social work, psychology, nursing, medicine/medical, occupational therapy, teacher, dietician, etc.

 • EHEF Annual Book Scholarships

-Each year EHEF Awards Ten $500 Book Scholarships to graduating East Hampton High School students.
+Each year EHEF Awards fifteen $500 Book Scholarships to graduating East Hampton High School students.
 Funds are used for college textbook purchases.

-The goal for our Mini-Grants Program is to promote and provide innovative educational opportunities for our students that are not currently possible or provided in our schools.
-EHEF Mini-Grants have supported the following: Diversity -- social skills, Literacy programing, science & Technology -- Robotics, Social Media Safety, STEM, STEAM, Conservation, Gardening & Farming, Fine Arts -- Music, Photography, Animation and more.
+EHEF offers Mini-Grants to teachers who apply for funding to support specialized projects that are outside of their school's budget.
+Our vision and goal for the Mini-Grants program is to promote and provide innovative educational opportunities for our students.
+EHEF Mini-Grants have supported the following: Diversity, Social Skills--Interactive Games & Activities, Literacy programming, Science & Technology -- Robotics, Social Media Safety, STEM, STEAM, Conservation, Gardening & Farming, Fine Arts -- Music, Photography, Animation, and more.

 • Author-in-Hand Free Books for Students

-In May each year, all 11th grade East Hampton High School students will visit the National September 11 Memorial and Museum in a large part through a donation of $5,000 made by EHEF.
-This museum documents and examines the 9/11 terrorist attacks and the events that preceded them, including the first attack on the World Trade Center on Feb.
-26, 1993, and exploring the continuing significance of Sept.
-11, 2001.
+In May each year, all 11th grade East Hampton High School students visit the National 9/11 Memorial & Museum through a donation made in part by EHEF.
+This museum documents and examines the 9/11 terrorist attacks and the events that preceded them.